GrischkaGorski/todolist_next/README.md

-Creating To do list with NestJs and NextJs
+Creating To do list with NextJs